Hashimoto's Thyroiditis

 What is Hashimoto's thyroiditis?

 Hashimoto's Thyroiditis (lymphocytic thyroiditis) is an autoimmune disease in which the thyroid gland is attacked by the body's own immune system.
 The thyroid is a small gland located at the base of the neck, which produces hormones that regulate the body's metabolism.
-If the immune system attacks the thyroid gland, it causes inflammation and decreased thyroid activity.
+If the immune system attacks the thyroid gland, it causes chronic inflammation and decreased thyroid activity.

 Hashimoto's thyroiditis is the most common cause of autoimmune-induced hypothyroidism, being involved in about 90% of cases.
 It occurs between eight and fifteen times more often in women than in men, and is most common in women between 30 and 60 years of age, though it can occur at any age including in children.